 Crime and violence is clearly the most predominant theme across all years, attracting 17.6% of all coverage mentioning Liverpool.
-References to this issue diminished in 2003, but increased again in 2005.
-Coverage is predominantly negative; however, it tends to be of a purely descriptive nature, presented within brief articles (less than 1⁄2 page) and referring to Liverpool only 'in passing' or in the context of other issues and locations.
-In 1996, a wide range of stories referred to the rising of crime figures and gun crime - in particular, related murder cases, picket line violence, and race and/or sectarian violence.
+References to this issue diminished in 2003 but have increased again in 2005.
+Coverage is predominantly negative, however, it tends to be of a purely descriptive nature, presented within brief articles (less than 1⁄4 page) and referring to Liverpool only in passing or in the context of other issues and locations.
+In 1996, a wide range of stories referred to the rising of crime figures and gun crime in particular, related murder cases, picket line violence, and race and/or sectarian violence.
 In 2003, many stories related to the so-called 'Alder Hay Hospital organ scandal' and the 10th anniversary of the murder of Jamie Bulger (mainly covered by tabloids).
-In 2005, many stories were focused on the murder of Anthony Walker, rising levels of ethnicity-related violence following the London bombings, the Morecambe Bay cockling tragedy, and the ongoing rise of shootings and gun culture.
+In 2005, many stories were focused on the murder of Anthony Walker, rising levels of ethnic- related violence following the London bombings, the Morecambe Bay cockling tragedy and the ongoing rise of shootings and gun culture.

 The issue of drugs and alcohol has been identified as a separate sub-theme, attracting up to 1.9% of all analysed coverage.
-However, most of these stories are also linked to crime and violence, which, if combined, would make total coverage of crime rise to 19.5% of the total coverage mentioning Liverpool.
+However, most of these stories are also linked to crime and violence which, if combined, would make total coverage on crime go up to 19.5% of total coverage mentioning Liverpool.

-Most crime and violence stories adopt a negative tone; however, some of them are also presented in positive terms, indicating perhaps the resourcefulness of the city in confronting and tackling these issues:
+Most crime and violence stories present a negative tone, however, some of them are also presented in positive terms, indicating the resourcefulness of the city to confront and tackle this issue: